-In March 2011, Burrus launched Moms Run This Town, an all-women's running club that began with a small group of mothers in a suburb outside Atlanta, Georgia.
+In March 2011, Burrus launched Moms Run This Town, now She Runs This Town, an all-women's running club that began with a small group of mothers in a suburb outside Atlanta, Georgia.
 Thanks to social media and word of mouth, the club—which is free to join—has grown to 700 chapters nationwide and has some 20,000 members.

-To make sure all women and girls feel included, the club is also known as She Runs This Town, a name Burrus added last year.
+To make sure all women and girls feel included, the club is also known as She Runs This Town.

 "When I came up with Moms Run This Town, I really had any town, any woman in mind," Burrus says.